phillip-kruger/phillip-kruger.github.io/_posts/2019-09-23-proposed_namespace_jakarta_ee.md

 Although this makes sense and most people would argue that the brand should be visible in both these, this couples the spec to the brand or grouping.

 My proposal is to remove the brand from the namespace and maven artifacts.
 This means we loose some branding element, but gain flexibility.
-By removing the grouping from the specification, the only thing that tie that specification for a certain umbrella project is the workgroup that work on these specifications.
+By removing the grouping from the specification, the only thing that tie that specification to a certain umbrella project is the workgroup that work on these specifications.
+(The group of people working on this specification)

 As an example, rather than renaming from `javax` to `jakarta`, we rename to something more neutral, like `org.eclipse.enterprise`.
+(Just an example)

 Because we can make breaking changes in MicroProfile, we also remove the brand from MicroProfile APIs, and also rename the APIs to `org.eclipse.enterprise`.